emannenicholas/pupe-pat/README.md

 The code automatically detects sources using Source Extractor in Python, SEP, https://sep.readthedocs.io/en/v1.0.x.
-The code then makes a cutout around the donut and fits a model using astropy.modeling that has one value in the "hole" of the  donut, one value for the value in the pupil plate and a background level.
+The code then makes a cutout around the donut and fits a model using astropy.modeling that has one value in the "hole" of the  donut, one value for the pupil plate and one for the background level.
 The centers and radii of the circles that form the boundaries of the pupil plate are also allowed to vary.
 There is code in this repo to fit ellipses instead of circles, and to fit brightness gradient across the donut, but they are currently disabled.